shaneapowell/github-tweak-the-json/README.md

 I created this because so many other actions out there rely on the runner being setup with Node.
 We use a number of self-hosted runners that do not have node setup.

-Not dependant on python being installed on your runner since this runs inside it's own python image, so should work on self-hosted as well as cloud runners.

 # Syntax
 ```yaml
 - uses: shaneapowell/github-tweak-the-json@v1